ontehfritz/SuperSimpleWorker/README.md

 public class EmailJob : DelayedJob.IJob
 {
 	//Make sure information you want to persist in the database is public
-	//There is no way to serialize and desrialize private data. public string fromName = "YourName";
+	//There is no way to serialize and deserialize private data. public string fromName = "YourName";
 	public string toName = "ToName";
 	public string fromAddress = "email@gmail.com";